 10:15pm-Get in Bed

 By 10:15pm or 10:30pm, I’m usually in bed.
 At this point, I typically require between 30 minutes and an hour of wind-down time before I’m ready to actually fall asleep.
-This usually includes a TV episode or two in the background while I Google life’s most pressing questions and text my best friends, family, and John.
+This usually includes a TV episode or two in the background while I Google life’s most pressing questions and text my best friends and family.
 It may seem strange that I need to wind-down after spending the previous two hours with my booty on the couch, but when I’m blogging, my mind is *on* and alert.
 This is when I can play on my phone mindlessly, and really give my noggin a break.

 My lights are usually out before 11:00pm, more like 10:45pm or so.
 That is, after I turn off the TV, plug in my iPhone, reset my alarm for the following day, and grab my childhood stuffed animal that I still sleep with (don’t judge).
 A sleepy prayer and I’m out.
 Zzzz…